CuriousRipper/MKV_Rename/README.md

 MKV_Renamer is designed to rename videos made with MakeMKV using its logs and TheDiscDB.
-It currently only does Blu-ray disks of TV shows.
+It currently only does TV shows.
 Eventually there will be a lot of support to make adding new shows less tedious.
+It's only been tested with Blu-ray disks but should work with any format.

 * [Setup](#setup)
 * [Workflow](#workflow)